matthewtoye/sickbeard_mp4_automator/README.md

 Same as the original with better nvidia support.

-I use https://github.com/rdp/ffmpeg-windows-build-helpers to cross-compile ffmpeg for windows using linux, but nightly builds from https://ffmpeg.zeranoe.com/builds/ will also work with all settings.
+I use https://github.com/rdp/ffmpeg-windows-build-helpers to cross-compile ffmpeg for windows using linux, but nightly builds from https://ffmpeg.zeranoe.com/builds/ will also work with all settings except scale_npp

-TODO: add in nppscale support
+scale_npp support requires the following:
+  - CUDA Toolkit 8.0 - https://developer.nvidia.com/cuda-downloads - Also make sure the /bin folder is added to your windows path, although I believe the installer does that for you.
+  - The following libraries from the above download added to the ffmpeg linker's lib folder - nppi.lib nppc.lib
+  - Also build ffmpeg using the build script with --enable-libnpp added to the configuration - Take note that this is currently a nonfree option, much like libfdk_aac

 Using the gpu for decoding doesn't change the speed of taking a file and converting it to another format, but it does free the cpu so that it may be used for other things.